OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-07.md

 ## Ezra 7:26

-Whoever does not obey the law of your God and the law of the king must surely be punished by death, banishment, confiscation of property, or imprisonment.”
+Whoever does not obey the law of your God and the law of the king is to be punished by death, banishment, confiscation of property, or imprisonment as deemed necessary.”

 ## Ezra 7:27